WWE News: Jerry ‘The King’ Lawler Reveals Shocking Amount Paid By Fans To Attend ‘Greatest Royal Rumble’

 In late April, WWE went across the world to put on the Greatest Royal Rumble event from Saudi Arabia which brought a lot of attention and huge matches.
-With a host of title matches and the huge battle royal with favorites from the past, the show was an announced sell out and welcomed in around 60,000 people.
+With a host of title matches and the huge battle royal with favorites from the past, the show was an announced sellout and welcomed in around 60,000 people.
 Two months later, the legendary Jerry “The King” Lawler has revealed just how much the fans paid for tickets to the big event.

 When the Greatest Royal Rumble took place, the card was stacked from the very beginning with John Cena vs. Triple H, Rusev vs. The Undertaker in a Casket Match, and a number of others.
 The main event, though, was the 50-man battle royal to determine the winner of a trophy and commemorative title belt.